 Note that this step can be skipped, but the toilet is much heavier when still together in one piece!

 Now that the top of the toilet has been removed, you can go ahead and get working on the bottom portion.
 The toilet bowl will most likely be bolted and caulked to the floor.
 The bolts should be loosened first, and then a paint scraper can help you remove pesky caulking.

 Because the bolts and nuts found at the base of a toilet often come into contact with moisture, they're often rusted and difficult to remove.
 That's why it's always a good idea to have a little metal lubricant handy when completing this step.
 Once the bolts and caulking are removed, the bowl should lift straight up and reveal a flange.

-Before moving onto the next step, it's a good idea to take an old rag or hole-filled t-shirt and stuff it into the drain hole.
+Before moving on to the next step, it's a good idea to take an old rag or hole-filled t-shirt and stuff it into the drain hole.
 Sewer gases not only smell incredibly foul, but they can also be harmful to your home's air quality.
-And when you don’t plug the drain, its almost guaranteed that you’re going to drop a tool down there!
+And when you don’t plug the drain, it's almost guaranteed that you’re going to drop a tool down there!

 Inspect and Renew